University of Kairouan

-Buildings, collections and facilities

 Organization

-The university of Kairouan is formed by nine higher institutes:
+The university of Kairouan is formed by 12 higher education institutions, i.e., two research faculties and ten institutes:

+Faculty of Sciences and Techniques of Sidi Bouzid

+It was founded on 04 September 2012.

 Faculty of Arts and Humanities of Kairouan

 The faculty is a public research faculty located in Kairouan, Tunisia.
 It was founded on 31 December 1984.
 The core of the faculty is formed by five academic departments; Arabic, English, French, Philosophy and Archaeology Department.

+Preparatory Institute for Engineering Studies of Kairouan

+It was founded on 18 September 2013.